cybozu-go/meows/docs/design.md

 - If all the runners are `online` and `busy` at the time a job is created, the job is queued first and then scheduled right after any runner finishes its job and gets non-`busy`.
-  - Even if `runsvc.sh` runs with the `--once` option, a job is assigned on the runner doing a job and never proceeds.
+  - Even if `Runner.Listener` runs with the `--once` option, a job is assigned on the runner doing a job and never proceeds.
 This seems to be because the runner is recognized as `online` at the very time the job is done, but it gets `offline` when the job actually starts.
 In this situation, the job can be canceled only